joh/crkbd-trackpoint/README.md

 ![sk8707](images/SK8707-wiring.jpg)

 SK8707 does not require a reset circuit, but it does need pullups on the PS/2 data and clock lines.
-We can enable pullups on the RP2040 controller, so no extra resistors are needed.
+We can enable pullups on the RP2040 controller, so no extra resistors are needed (see [this commit](https://github.com/joh/qmk_firmware/commit/aa0214f5b1b3001cf7cc99419c32c8b87707cb5a)).

 I was lucky to have a trackpoint stem from a decommissioned Tex Yoda II, but others report success using a [labret cheek piercing](https://github.com/alonswartz/trackpoint#q-what-should-i-use-for-the-trackpoint-stemstick).